 Interesting and intuitive applications.
 The course is liberally illustrated with applications as the best way to understand something is usually in context.
 Hence we look at real applications such as from factory inspection systems to autonomous vehicles, from licence plate recognition to robot interaction with the world, from face recognition to augmented reality, etc.

 - Techniques.
 The techniques used in computer vision are many and varied.
 A broad sample of them is presented in this course ranging from basic image processing right through to the extraction of three dimensions from images (using stereo).
 Experience of using computer vision techniques is provided through use of the industry standard OpenCV libraries.

 - Applications.
 The techniques are best explained using practical examples, and also (if you think about it) the whole idea is to solve problems.
-Hence lots of examples are given and the tutorials address problem solving using the techniques that you will have learnt.
-The exam takes a similar form!
+Hence lots of examples are given and the tutorials address solving real world problems using the techniques that you will have learnt.
+The exam takes a similar form.

 - Mathematics.
 Computer Vision techniques have mainly been developed in a rather ad hoc fashion, and afterwards (when we know that they work) they are formalised using mathematics.
 Hence there is a fair amount of mathematics in the course (although none of it should really bother you), but it is always preceded by explanations and examples.

 - Programming.
 Computer Vision is also a practical subject and the course attempts to make you aware of how difficult image processing & analysis actually is.
 It does so by getting you (the student) to write programs (using the OpenCV libraries in C++ under Microsoft Developer Studio) for some of the well known methodologies that have been developed.

 What do previous students have to say?